Table of Contents

 5. Control and dominance

 If your partner is controlling or dominant, it’s time to set boundaries.
-Control and dominance can make you feel like you have no autonomy or control in your own life, and it’s important to establish boundaries around that.
+Control and dominance can make you feel like you have no autonomy or control over your own life, and it’s important to establish boundaries around that.

 Setting boundaries is crucial in a toxic relationship to protect yourself from emotional harm.
 If you experience any of the signs listed above, it’s time to establish clear boundaries around what is and is not acceptable behavior in your relationship.